 Controlling access to the premises is also a must.
 It may be prudent to hire guards to protect the property and prevent curiosity seekers from becoming injured.
 If the building is unsafe, you may need to demolish risky areas to avoid further damage and possible injuries.
 You might also consider moving property to another location to prevent exposure damage or theft.
 Special attention should be given to saving irreplaceable property such as books, manuscripts and the like.

 A plan should also be developed to protect your operations and market, including notification of the loss to your customers, banks and suppliers.
 This plan should include a public relations program, with one spokesperson, to keep all stakeholders and the general public informed.
-It is important that you be the first source of information for your customers and the media.1 the loss to your agent/broker, you are likely to be asked, "How much is your loss?"
+It is important that you be the first source of information for your customers and the media.

+When notifying your insurance company of the loss, whether you call the carrier directly or report the loss to your agent/broker, you are likely to be asked, "How much is your loss?"
 Be very careful how you answer this question!
 Your response can set the tone for the rest of your claim adjustment.
 Avoid being forced to guess at a dollar amount you aren't sure of.
 You are not required to give a dollar estimate at this time.
 This is a very critical point!
 The insurance company will establish a reserve of funds for your claim.
 If you estimate a lower value than your actual loss, it becomes more difficult to settle at a sum higher than that reserve amount.